Skip to main content

 — Jason Tenenbaum, Esq.

-The Hochul 50% bar has been "proposed" in some form for at least a decade.
-Past iterations have died in committee.
-The 2026 iteration has more political momentum than past iterations because it is bundled into the executive budget and because the Florida HB 837 precedent gives industry advocates a recent, measurable economic case to cite.
-That said, "more momentum than past iterations" is not the same thing as "will pass."
+The Hochul 50% bar had been proposed in some form for at least a decade.
+Past iterations died in committee.
+The 2026 iteration passed because it was bundled into the enacted budget and because the Florida HB 837 precedent gave industry advocates a recent economic case to cite.
+The final version is narrower than some early proposals: it is an Article 51 motor-vehicle carveout, not a universal rewrite of New York comparative negligence.

 What I tell clients: the bar matters most for cases where the comparative-fault apportionment lands close to the dividing line.
 If your case is a classic rear-end collision and you were stopped at a light, the bar will not affect you.
 If your case is a motorcyclist passing on the right at speed and the driver opened a door, the bar could destroy your case.
 The middle band is where the regime change will be felt.